-A large foyer greeted her, high ceilings painted white, a grand staircase leading up to the second floor.
+A large foyer greeted her, high ceilings painted white, and a grand staircase leading up to the second floor.
 Walls with colorful murals painted on them, and a beautiful, dark wooden floor polished to a mirror-shine.

 Tessa stepped into the foyer, then felt a sharp pain in her heel.
-She jerked it back, seeing blood welling up there, a small piece of glass sticking out of it.
+She jerked it back, seeing blood welling up there, a small piece of glass sticking out of her heel.
 There was broken glass all over the floor, she realized, along with the unmistakable – and familiar – smell of alcohol.

 Her books fell to the floor with a thud.

 “Tessa?” she heard a voice call out.
 A woman stumbled into view, staring at Tessa.
 A woman with light brown skin, her eyes red and bleary, her wavy hair a mess atop her head.
 She glared at Tessa.
 “What’re you standing there for?” she slurred.
 “Close the damn door!”

 Tessa obeyed instantly, shutting the door behind her, then pressing her back against it.
 She stood there, a small puddle of blood forming around her right heel, glass still embedded in it.

 “What’s this?” her mother demanded, gesturing at the broken glass.
 “What did you do?”

 “I didn’t…” Tessa began, but her mother held up one hand, standing before the mess, swaying slightly.

 “Don’t even,” she warned.
 “Wait until your father…”